Father and son, from Farragut North and South, value Farragut’s ongoing impact

 Yes — and no — was the answer.

 Yes, he could attend Admiral Farragut Academy.
 No, it could not be the campus in St. Petersburg.
-To Toms River, NJ, he went.
+To Pine Beach, NJ, he went.

 Thus began a lifelong devotion to Farragut, first the northern campus from which he graduated in 1967.
 Today, the St. Petersburg campus as well.

 DeSeta is among the school’s most involved and generous alumni.
 Most recently, his generosity resulted in the school naming its new multipurpose creative and performing arts facility after his family.
 Fittingly, DeSeta Hall was built on the site of the former DeSeta Chapel, which had been named in honor of his father, Edward Joseph DeSeta.

 “Whether you have been part of the Farragut community for one year, 40 years — or more — you know what an amazing institution this is, the progress that has been made each year, and the opportunities ahead,” DeSeta said.
 “We can’t stress enough how important the support of the entire Farragut community is to this institution.
 Most people give back to their colleges but Farragut is where you learn structure, time management, confidence, and establish lifelong relationships.”